efaz646/tvmovie-review-site/README.md

 ## Author

-**Your Name** - Internet Services Course Project
+**Ragib Mohammed Saleh** - Internet Services Course Project

-## License
+## license

-This project is for educational purposes only.
+this project was done as part of a summative.